No. It costs nothing to participate in the subscription, and revenue is split with developers based on play time (sessions).

 No. Access to your game is contained within our proprietary game launcher.
 Indie Pass doesn’t grant keys or activate your game on other platforms.

-Probably!
-We can support most popular game engines.
 Indie Pass only requires a DRM implementation (to ensure an active subscription) in order to start the game.
-As a developer, the effort required to do this consists of including a DLL and adding a provided code snippet to your game code!
+As a developer, the effort required to do this consists of including a DLL and adding a provided code snippet to your game code.
+And if your Steam page is live, you can leave asset collection to us!

 We are exploring the ability to add non-game uploads to Indie Pass.
 However, our focus is on base game builds for now.